 pottery became busier and they were able to leave their jobs and become full time potters.
 The business grew and in 1978 they moved to their present premises on Commercial Road.

-Retirement plans: After over 45 years, Heather and Michel are planning to retire at some stage and from April 2016, the Pottery will still be open Monday to Friday but we advise that you check before travelling.
+Retirement plans: After over 45 years, Heather and Michel are planning to retire at some stage but the Pottery is open Monday to Friday but we advise that you check before travelling.
 Please email or phone to make sure we are open.